george-mcintyre/aida-pva/docs/3_0_Platform_Technical_Reference.md

   - @ref slac.aida.NativeChannelProvider "NativeChannelProvider"
     - _The native endpoints that link to the JNI entry-points in the Channel Provider C code, implemented in AIDA-PVA Module in `AIDA_PVALIB`_.

-### AIDA-PVA is Strangely Linked :)
+### AIDA-PVA Linking
 ![](images/aida-pva-link.png)
-1. The AIDA-PVA Service loads the Channel Provider shared image but it does not call any functions in the image that it loads.
+1. The AIDA-PVA Service loads the Channel Provider shared image, but it does not call any functions in the image that it loads.
 2. The AIDA-PVA Service calls JNI Entry points implemented in the AIDA-PVA Module in `AIDA_PVALIB`
 3. It has access to them because the Channel Provider is linked with the AIDA-PVA Module to resolve those JNI references.
-4. AIDA-PVA Module calls the Channel Provider entrypoints when it is called by the AIDA-PVA Service.
+4. AIDA-PVA Module calls the Channel Provider entry-points when it is called by the AIDA-PVA Service.
 5. Whenever the Channel Provider needs help it calls the Helper functions in AIDA-PVA Module

-Though it could look like it would be impossible to build the AIDA-PVA Module because it would have unresolved references to an as-yet-undefined Channel Provider's entrypoints, it does work because unless the Module that makes those calls is referenced by an image being linked it, won't try to resolve the references.

 @note
 When linking the Channel Provider to the AIDA-PVA Module you need to explicitly request the Modules with the JNI Entry points